bitol-io/tsc/rfcs/0008-versioning-attribute-level.md

       version_flagActive: false
 ...
  ```
-Communication could look like this: "Dear transaction data consumer, please note the upcoming change in our payload (attribute 'Receiver country code') due to the scheduled expansion to Mexico starting from 2023-06-01.
+Announcement to every consumer in an appropriate channel (also as soon as possible) could look like this: "Dear transaction data consumer, please note the upcoming change in our payload (attribute 'Receiver country code') due to the scheduled expansion to Mexico starting from 2023-06-01.
 For details please refer to the description in our data contract."